AdaCore/gnatstudio/docs/users_guide/debugging.rst

     This is a clickable icon that changes the state of the box from automatically updated (the flashlight icon) to frozen (the lock icon).
-    When frozen, the value is grayed out and will not change until you change the state.
-When updated, the value of the box will be recomputed each time an execution command is sent to the debugger (e.g step, next).
+    When frozen, the value is grayed out and doesn't change until you change the state.
+When updated, the value of the box is recomputed each time an execution command is sent to the debugger (e.g step, next).

   * An icon representing an 'X'.
     Click on this to close and delete any box.

 * A main area.

-  The main area will display the data value hierarchically in a language-sensitive manner.
-The canvas knows about data structures of various languages (e.g `C`, `Ada`, `C++`) and organizes them accordingly.
-For example, each field of a record, struct, or class or each item of an array will be displayed separately.
+  The main area displays the data value hierarchically in a language-sensitive manner.
+The browser knows about data structures of various languages (e.g `C`, `Ada`, `C++`) and organizes them accordingly.
+  For example, each field of a record, struct, or class or each element of an array is displayed separately.
 For each subcomponent, a thin box is displayed to separate it from other components.

-A contextual menu, that takes into account the current component selected by the pointer, gives access to the following options:
+A contextual menu, that takes into account the current component selected by the pointer, gives access to the following menus:

 :menuselection:`Close *component*`

   Closes the selected item.

 :menuselection:`Hide all *component*`

   Hides all subcomponents of the selected item.
-To select a particular field or item in a record or array, move the pointer over the name of the component, not over the box containing its values.
+To select a particular field or element in a record or array, move the pointer over the name of the component (not over the box containing its values).

 :menuselection:`Show all *component*`

   Shows all subcomponents of the selected item.

 :menuselection:`Clone *component*`

   Clones the selected component into a new, independent item.

-:menuselection:`View memory at address of *component*` Display the memory view dialog and explores memory at the address of the component.
+:menuselection:`View memory at address of *component*`

+  Displays the memory view dialog and explores memory at the address of the component.

 :menuselection:`Set value of *component*`

   Sets the value of a selected component.
-This opens an entry box where you can enter the new value of a variable or component.
+This opens an entry box allowing you to enter the new value of a variable or component.
 The underlying debugger does not perform any type or range checking on the value entered.

 :menuselection:`Update Value`

   Refreshes the value displayed in the selected item.

 :menuselection:`Show Value`

   Shows only the value of the item.

 :menuselection:`Show Type`

   Shows only the type of each field for the item.

 :menuselection:`Show Value+Type`

   Shows both the value and the type of the item.

 :menuselection:`Auto refresh`

   Enables or disables the automatic refreshing of the item on program execution (e.g step, next).

-The :guilabel:`Data Window` has a local menu bar which contains a number of useful buttons:
+The :guilabel:`Data` browser has a local menu bar containing a number of useful buttons:

-:menuselection:`Align On Grid`
+:guilabel:`Align On Grid`

   Enables or disables alignment of items on the grid.

-:menuselection:`Detect Aliases`
+:guilabel:`Detect Aliases`

   Enables or disables the automatic detection of shared data structures.
   Each time you display an item or dereference a pointer, the address of all items already displayed on the canvas are compared with the address